GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/AquiferBoundaryCondition.rst

 (see R. D. Carter and G. W. Tracy,
 `An improved method for calculating water influx<https://onepetro.org/TRANS/article/219/01/415/162367/An-Improved-Method-for-Calculating-Water-Influx>`__, Transactions of the AIME, 1960).

-Although the theory has been developed for a radially symmetric reservoir surrounded by an annular aquifer, the method covers any flow geometry, as long as the dimensionless pressure can be expressed as a function of dimensionless time for a given aquifer geometry.
+Although the theory was developed for a radially symmetric reservoir surrounded by an annular aquifer, this method applies to any geometry where the dimensionless pressure can be expressed as a function of a dimensionless time.

 The two main parameters that govern the behavior of the aquifer are the time constant and the influx constant.
 These two parameters are precomputed at the beginning of the simulation and are later used to compute the aquifer volumetric flow rate.